google-research/tuning_playbook/README.md

     current batch, but in the multi-device setting these statistics are different on each device unless explicitly synchronized.
--   Anecdotal reports (mostly on ImageNet) say calculating these normalizing statistics using only ~64 examples actually works better in practice (see Ghost Batch Norm from [this paper](https://arxiv.org/abs/1705.08741)).
+-   Anecdotal reports (mostly on ImageNet) say calculating these normalizing statistics using only ~64 examples actually work better in practice (see Ghost Batch Norm from [this paper](https://arxiv.org/abs/1705.08741)).
 -   Decoupling the total batch size and the number of examples used to calculate batch norm statistics is particularly useful for batch size comparisons.